Groups, Orders, and Dynamics: Some Relevant Examples

 \subsection{Free and residually free groups}

-The free group $\mathbb{F}_2$ (hence every non-Abelian free group) is bi-orderable.
-Although this result is originally due to Vinogradov, it is in general attributed to Magnus, as it arises as a consequence of his famous ``expansions''.
-Below we sketch Magnus' construction; Vinogradov's original proof (which actually applies to free products of arbitrary bi-orderable groups) will be treated in \S \ref{sub-vinogradov}.
+The free group $\mathbb{F}_2$ is bi-orderable.
+(As a consequence, since the commutator subgroup $[\mathbb{F}_2,\mathbb{F}_2]$ is isomorphic to $\mathbb{F}_{\infty}$, every non-Abelian free group is bi-orderable as well.)
+Although this result is originally due to Shimbireva \cite{sh}, it is sometimes attributed to Vinogradov \cite{vinogradov}, and more usually to Magnus.
+Below we first sketch Magnus' construction, which covers Shimbireva approach.
+An alternative argument (which actually applies to free products of arbitrary bi-orderable groups) will be developed in \S \ref{sub-vinogradov}.

-Consider the (non-Abelian) ring $\mathbb{A} \! = \! \mathbb{Z} \langle X,Y \rangle$ formed by the formal power series with integer coefficients in two independent variables $X$, $Y$.
+Consider the (non-Abelian) ring $\mathbb{A} \! = \! \mathbb{Z} \langle X_0,X_1 \rangle$ formed by the formal power series with integer coefficients in two independent variables $X_0$, $X_1$.
 Denoting by $o(k)$ the subset of $\mathbb{A}$ formed by the elements all of whose terms have degree at least $k$, one easily checks that